cysouw/graphicalgrammar/text/other.md

 ### Gebauer (1890) *Mluvnice česká* {#sec:gebauer1890}

 Jan Gebauer (1838-1907) was a teacher and later professor in Prague.
 He is widely considered to be a main figure in the 19th Century scientifc study of the Czech language.^[A useful summary of his life and work is available on the Czech Wikipedia at <https://cs.wikipedia.org/wiki/Jan_Gebauer>, accessed 3 July 2025.
-A thorough biography is provided by Theodor Syllaba, published in 1986, which I have not been able to access.
-A short summary of this biography is provided in a review by Heumos [-@heumos1989].]
+A thorough biography is provided by Syllaba [-@syllaba1983; -@syllaba1986].
+A short summary of this biography is provided in a review by Heumos [-@heumos1989], which is available online.]
 Based on this work as a school teacher, he remained interested in teaching grammar during his whole life.
+He prepared, for example, a revision of Zikmund's *Mluvnice jazyka českého* after Zikmund's death (see [@sec:zikmund1863]).
 While already professor at the university of Prague he published the two-volume *Mluvnice česká pro školy střední a ústavy učitelské* 'Czech grammar for secondary schools and teacher training institutes' [@gebauer1890].
 This book was revised and republished at least until a ninth edition in 1926, long after his demise.

 The second volume of the *Mluvnice česká* deals with *skladba* 'syntax' and contains various different graphical approaches to sentence structure [@gebauer1890: 26, 38, 46, 54, 57-58].
 The discussion remains basically the same in the second [@gebauer1894: 28, 40, 48, 56] and third edition [@gebauer1900: 237, 249, 257, 265].
 After the death of Gebauer, the *Mluvnice česká* is revised by Václav Ertl (1875-1929) in the fifth edition.
 This edition is reprinted at least until a ninth edition in 1926.
 In this revised version, Ertl has removed all graphical analyses.^[The fifth edition from 1914 is available online at <https://ndk.cz/uuid/uuid:8d7c84d0-6a51-11e3-8387-001018b5eb5c>.
 The ninth edition from 1926 is available online at <https://ndk.cz/uuid/uuid:93df09ca-3d33-46b4-b76a-0670fcc328ed>.]